lakshmankashyap/poloniex-ui/README.md

 # Poloniex UI
-A simple UI for viewing trades on the Poloniex exchange.
+A simple UI for viewing trade information on the Poloniex exchange.

 ### Getting started
 ```